VirusTotal/yara-x/docs/Module Developer's Guide.md

 `yara-x/src/modules/text.rs` we are almost ready for building the module into YARA.
 But there are few more pending steps.

-Ths first thing that you must know is that your module is behind a `cargo` feature flag.
+The first thing that you must know is that your module is behind a `cargo` feature flag.
 The module won't be built into YARA unless you tell `cargo` to do so.
 The name of the feature controlling your module is `text-module`, and this feature